Selling a House in Probate in California

 - A probate filing fee of approximately $450.

-- The cost of a probate referee, charged at a minimum of $75 and a maximum of $10,000, depending on the appraised value of the home.
+- The cost of a probate referee is charged at a minimum of $75 and a maximum of $10,000, depending on the appraised value of the home.

-- Attorney fees, ranging from .5% to 4% of the gross value of the home.
+- Attorney fees range from .5% to 4% of the gross value of the home.

-- The cost to prep the house for selling which, if there are a lot of repairs to make, can be substantial.
+- The cost to prep the house for selling, if there are a lot of repairs to make, can be substantial.
 A house that needs a new roof, for example, can run you $14,000 or more to fix.

-- Commission fees paid to your real estate agent, which average 6% of the selling price in California.
+- Commission fees are paid to your real estate agent, which averages 6% of the selling price in California.

 - Expect that it will be difficult to attract traditional home buyers when selling a house in probate largely because closing the sale can take a long time—especially when an offer has to get the court’s approval after all.